 Research Projects and Emerging Audio Technologies

-BACCH™ 3D Sound (previously called "Pure Stereo 3D Audio™") is a recent breakthrough in audio technology, based on BACCH™ Filters, (and licensed by Princeton University) that yields unprecedented spatial realism in loudspeakers-based audio playback allowing the listener to hear, through only two loudspeakers, a truly 3D reproduction of a recorded soundfield with uncanny accuracy and detail, and with a level of high tonal and spatial fidelity that is simply unapproachable by even the most expensive and advanced existing high-end audio systems.
+BACCH™ 3D Sound (previously called "Pure Stereo 3D Audio™") is a recent breakthrough in audio technology, based on BACCH™ Filters, (and licensed by Princeton University) that yields unprecedented spatial realism in loudspeaker-based audio playback allowing the listener to hear, through only two loudspeakers, a truly 3D reproduction of a recorded soundfield with uncanny accuracy and detail, and with a level of high tonal and spatial fidelity that is simply unapproachable by even the most expensive and advanced existing high-end audio systems.
+This poster summarizes the fundamental principles behind this technology as well as some technical aspects of its implementation.
 Learn more about BACCH™ 3D Sound through these 20 Questions and Answers.

 BACCH™ Filters are optimized crosstalk cancellation (XTC) filters that allow 3D audio reproduction over a pair of loudspeakers.
 They yield maximum crosstalk cancellation level without introducing any spectral coloration to the input signal.
-An introduction to BACCH filters can be found here.
+An introduction to BACCH™ Filters can be found here.

-Loudspeaker Directivity is the extent to which loudspeakers beam the sound towards the listener instead of broadcasting it in all directions around the room.
-Loudspeaker directivity is the single most important loudspeaker property for 3D audio with crosstalk cancellation, since room reflections directly degrade the level of crosstalk cancellation.
-Consequently, the 3D3A lab is conducting detailed measurements of the directivity of various loudspeakers measured in the lab's anechoic chamber.
-At present the database contains the measured directivity data for six loudspeakers.
+Loudspeaker directivity is the extent to which loudspeakers focus the sound in a particular direction (typically towards the listener) instead of broadcasting it in all directions around the room.
+Highly directive loudspeakers are ideal for 3D audio with crosstalk cancellation (XTC), since room reflections (which are weaker when using more directive loudspeakers) directly degrade the level of XTC.
+Consequently, the 3D3A Lab is conducting detailed measurements of the directivity of various loudspeakers using the lab's anechoic chamber.
+At present, the database contains the measured directivity data for twenty-six loudspeakers.

 The 3D3A Lab is developing 3D audio for 3D TVs and other 3D video and cinema applications.
 The approach relies on advanced loudspeaker and DSP technologies.
 Visit this webpage to learn about the latest development.